 If it still doesn’t work, the person should go into their personal computer settings and check for the ‘sound’ options to make sure that the ‘output’ sound is connected to the headphones rather than internal microphone (or vice versa if the student isn’t using headphones).

 It could also be a headphone problem – try unplugging and plugging in headphones to see if there is a change.
+Some headphones have a physical mute button on the cord.
+Be sure it is not muted!

 3. You can hear the student but can’t see them